 Defects in the car being driven could also be the cause of the rising road accidents.
 Bursting of the tires and a failure of the brakes are the most common instances found.
 In a crash, recently, it was found the airbags didn’t deploy on time.
 As a result, the driver succumbed to serious injuries and consequent death.

-Always make sure your vehicle is well maintained.
+Always make sure your vehicle is well maintained and cleaned.
 Vehicle maintenance includes having the mechanic inspect the brakes, topping off the wiper fluid, checking the tire pressure frequently, changing your oil regularly, and replacing your windshield wiper blades.
 Under deflated or worn out tires is a cause of many road accidents.
 If you cannot perform car maintenance on your own, hire a mechanic.

 In addition to maintaining your vehicle, be sure to pay attention to the weather and make sure your vehicle can handle it.
 When it is pouring rain, are your wiper blades equipped to keep the windshield clear?
 When roads are covered with ice and snow, does your car have snow tires or 4-wheel drive tires?
 Has the engine cooler been topped off or checked lately?
 All of these are vital considerations.